na-na-hi/renget/archive/how2playba.md

 The best way I can describe it is that everything just 'clicks'.
 You might not find her for months, maybe even years, and that's okay.
 You'll just know when it happens.

 > I'm AP capped!
 What do I spend it on?
-You spend it on whatever campaign is currently running (the pink banner).
+You spend it on whatever event is currently running.
 If it's a dead week (e.g. only 2x scrimmages) it's:
 Hard missions > Normal missions > Commissions.
 Commissions are only worth it during campaign events, and only if you can farm the orange report, which are available at level H+.
 The credit commissions are decent too, so if ur poor you can sweep them.